richardparle/be-project/README.md

 ## Summary

-Using the Javascript and SQL, I have set up a restful API to perform GET, PATCH, POST and DELETE requests to the PostgreSql database.
+Using Javascript and SQL, I have set up a restful API to perform GET, PATCH, POST and DELETE requests to the PostgreSql database.

 # Setup